lawrence-muka/lawrence-muka/README.md

 # Hello!
 I'm Lawrence Muka

 Welcome to my GitHub profile!
-I'm a Software Developer based in Kenya.
+I'm a Software Developer, Co-Founder @[Smartcode Technologies](https://smartcode.co.ke/) based in Kenya.
 I have a passion for coding, creating innovative designs, analyzing data and enjoy collaborating on projects that make a difference.

 ## About Me